RAK4600 Breakout Board Quick Start Guide

 The Things Stack OTAA Device Registration

-- Go to your application console to be able to register a device.
-To start adding an OTAA end device, click + Add end device, as shown in Figure 21.
+- Go to your application console to register a device.
+To start adding an OTAA end-device, click + Add end device, as shown in Figure 21.

 - To register the module, start by clicking Manually, as shown in Figure 22.